Endodermis

-The endodermis is the central, innermost layer of cortex in land plants.
+The endodermis is the innermost layer of cortex in land plants.
 It is a cylinder of compact living cells, the radial walls of which are impregnated with hydrophobic substances (Casparian strip) to restrict apoplastic flow of water to the inside.
 The endodermis is the boundary between the cortex and the stele.

-In many seedless plants (like ferns and mosses), the endodermis is a distinctly visible layer of cells immediately outside the vascular cylinder (stele) in roots and shoots.
-In most seed plants, especially woody types, an endodermis is absent from the stems but is present in roots.
+In many seedless plants, such as ferns, the endodermis is a distinct layer of cells immediately outside the vascular cylinder (stele) in roots and shoots.
+In most seed plants, especially woody types, the endodermis is present in roots but not in stems.

 The endodermis helps regulate the movement of water, ions and hormones into and out of the vascular system.
 It may also store starch, be involved in perception of gravity and protect the plant against toxins moving into the vascular system.